History of the Jews in Chicago: 1982 population study

 A 1982 study found there were about 248,000 Jews in the Chicago metropolitan area, making up about 4% of the population.
 By this time, the Jewish communities on the west and northwest sides of the city had almost completely disappeared.
 The city neighborhoods with the highest percentage of Jewish residents in 1982 were West Rogers Park and North Park.
 Outside of these neighborhoods, the vast majority of Jews who remained in the city lived in the lakefront neighborhoods north of the Loop.
 A smaller, but still sizable community, remained in Kenwood-Hyde Park.
 A small, shrinking, mostly elderly community remained in Albany Park, which only a few decades before had been one of the largest Jewish neighborhoods in the Midwest.

 The 1982 study highlighted that the suburbs with the highest percentage of Jewish residents included Skokie and Lincolnwood (bordering West Rogers Park and North Park), Bannockburn, Deerfield, Highland Park, and Glencoe (situated on or near the North Shore), and a young, growing population in Buffalo Grove.
-Significant Jewish populations were found in the Calumet Region and in northern and northwestern suburbs, including Des Plaines, Evanston, Glenview, Morton Grove, Niles, Northbrook, Wheeling, and Wilmette.
+Significant Jewish populations were found in the Calumet Region and in northern and northwestern suburbs, including Des Plaines and unincorporated Maine Township, Evanston, Glenview, Morton Grove, Niles, Northbrook, Wheeling, and Wilmette.